 1. Work out your budget

-It’s difficult to estimate how much money you’ll spend each month before you start university, but even working out a broad outline of typical expenses can give you a better idea of how much you’ll have to spend on bills, and how much you’ll have leftover to spend on yourself - whether that be for going out with friends, shopping for new clothes, or buying decorations for your dorm room.
+It’s difficult to estimate how much money you’ll spend each month before you start university, but even working out a broad outline of typical expenses can give you a better idea of how much you’ll have to spend on bills, and how much you’ll have leftover to spend money on yourself - whether that be for going out with friends, shopping for new clothes, or buying decorations for your student accommodation.

 The first step in working out your budget is to collate all your monthly income - this includes all the money going into your bank account on a regular basis, such as from maintenance loans, work, or support from your parents.
 Add up all of your monthly income to find out exactly how much money you have at your disposal every month.